Symmetry protected topological phases under decoherence: Introduction

 It is commonly accepted that SPT states usually exhibit \emph{trivial} bulk features, in the sense that the properties such as the correlation between local order parameters are not distinguishable from those of trivial quantum disordered states.
 Since the defining symmetries of the SPT states are preserved, there are no bulk observables such as macroscopic magnetization.
 As a result, characteristic features of SPT states are often understood in terms of the nontrivial boundary physics, or nontrivial quantum numbers carried by the symmetry defects.
 However, it is not so easy to directly extract this information from a bulk ground state wave function of the SPT phase.
-In particular, when the defining symmetry of the SPT state involves spatial symmetries, an arbitrary open boundary may break the spatial symmetry and render the boundary state trivial, unless the boundary is carefully designed to preserve all the spatial symmetries.
+In particular, when the defining symmetry of the SPT state involves spatial symmetries, an arbitrary open boundary may break the spatial symmetry and render the boundary state trivial unless the boundary is carefully designed to preserve all the spatial symmetries.
 In order to overcome these complexities, a notion \emph{strange correlator} was proposed~\cite{YouXu2013}, to diagnose nontrivial SPT properties using just the bulk ground state wave function, without reference to either boundaries or defects.
-With an analogy to the Wick-rotated correlator in the imaginary space-time at the interface against a trivial disordered state, the strange correlator defined purely based on the bulk wave function must be ``nontrivial", $i.e.$ they must either saturate to a constant or decay as a power-law for $1d$ or $2d$ SPT states.
-As we will demonstrate in this work, the strange correlator can also be viewed as a general ``order parameter" for the $1d$ and $2d$ SPT phases, analogous to the well-known string order parameter of the Haldane phase~\cite{SOP1989, SOP2008}.
-Hence the behavior of the strange correlator can also be regarded as the defining feature of an SPT state.
+With an analogy to the Wick-rotated correlator in the imaginary space-time at the interface against a trivial disordered state, the strange correlator defined purely based on the bulk wave function must be ``nontrivial'', $i.e.$ they must either saturate to a constant or decay as a power-law for $1d$ or $2d$ SPT states.
+As we will demonstrate in this work, the strange correlator can also be viewed as a general ``order parameter'' for the $1d$ and $2d$ SPT phases, analogous to the well-known string order parameter of the Haldane phase~\cite{SOP1989, SOP2008}.
 The strange correlator has been adopted as a useful tool in both conceptual understanding and numerical studies of SPT phases, for both bosonic and fermionic systems~\cite{scwierschem1,scwierschem2,scwierschem3,sczohar1,scmeng1,sczohar2,scmeng2,scwei,scmeng3,scwierschem4,sczhong,scscaffidi,scfrank1,scfrank2,scfrank3,scfrank4,scfrank5,schsieh,scfan,wu2020,scsagar,scmeng4}.